Seafish work on social responsibility

 Worked with the supply chain to develop the voluntary Responsible Fishing Ports Scheme which includes worker welfare.

 Produced and disseminated briefings to improve knowledge of the issues and inform key stakeholders about the latest initiatives

 Looking ahead, Seafish’s primary focus is to provide the seafood supply chain with information and guidance, and to support the existing schemes and initiatives that have been developed.
 In addition Seafish will help the supply chain understand the landscape of risk assessment tools, provide updates on key issues affecting the supply chain and support other initiatives working in this space.

-Explore our Ethics in Seafood section.
+Explore our Social Responsibility in Seafood section.